coq-community/coqeal/README.md

   `strassen`, `toomcook`, `smithpid`, `smith`: Various efficient algorithms for computing operations on polynomials or matrices.

+- `grobner`: Formalization of Gröbner bases associated with polynomial ideals, and Buchberger's algorithm for computing such bases.

 ## Refinements

-The refinements directory has the following content:
+The `refinements` directory has the following content:

 - `refinements`: Classes for refinements and refines together with operational typeclasses for common operations.